AU-Biocommons/genome-annotation/ansible-prod/README.md

     ansible-playbook playbook-postgres-set-password.yml --extra-vars="postgresql_user_password=<type_password_here>" --verbose --limit ubuntuprodvms
     ```

-# Order of Running Ansible Playbooks to create an Apollo VM in Ubuntu 20.04
+# Order of Running Ansible Playbooks to create an Apollo VM in Ubuntu 20.04 (Simplified)
-Please **`Note that the below playbooks will run in all of the prod hosts`** defined in the hosts (inventory) file therefore be careful when running the below playbooks!
-The `--limit` option should be used, with the name of the apollo instance (for example `apollo-007`), or group containing a single host (`newapollovms` or `ubuntutestvms`).
+Please **`Note that the below playbooks will run in all of the test hosts`** defined in the hosts (inventory) file therefore be careful when running the below playbooks.
+To install and configure an Apollo VM or VMs the following playbooks have to be run in order and these have to be run from the ansible sandpit:

 The usual approach for deployment is to add the hostname to the `newapollovms` group in the inventory file `ansible-prod/hosts`, and remove any previous members.
 For example: